Brought to you by:

 Strata laws that strengthen enforcement and increase transparency on remuneration and conflicts of interest have passed the NSW parliament, as the government continues to consider action on commissions paid to strata managing agents.

-The bill, which cleared the upper house yesterday evening, closes regulatory gaps that mean strata managers do not have to inform owners’ corporations about suppliers that are related entities, and requires greater disclosure about potential conflicts of interest, the government says.
+The bill, which cleared the upper house yesterday evening, closes regulatory gaps to ensure strata managers must inform owners’ corporations about suppliers that are related entities, and requires greater disclosure about potential conflicts of interest, the government says.

 It bans strata managers from receiving a commission where the owners’ corporation itself arranges the insurance.
 It also increases penalties and strengthens NSW Fair Trading compliance and enforcement powers.